Get us in your inbox

 • Things to do

 When the weather is warm, the Chicago Riverwalk (on the south bank of the Chicago River, just north of the Loop) is a bustling place.
 You can sit down for a meal at Beat Kitchen, grab a cocktail at the Island Party Hut or get out on the water by boarding a boat tour.
-And even when the seasons change, the Riverwalk is a beautiful spot to sit down and take in the sights, including the Art on theMART projections that take over the side of Merchandise Mart during many evenings throughout the year.
+And even when the seasons change, the Riverwalk is a beautiful spot to sit down and take in the sights, including the Art on theMART projections that take over the side of Merchandise Mart during most evenings throughout the year.

 Advertising